-Applications should be prepared in general accord with the NIH PHS 398 application guidelines (3/2016 revisions) available from https://grants.nih.gov/grants/funding/phs398/phs398.html.
+Applications should be prepared in general accord with the NIH PHS 398 application guidelines available from https://grants.nih.gov/grants/funding/phs398/phs398.html.

-Applications must be submitted electronically as a signed pdf document by 5:00PM on the deadline date.
+Applications must be submitted through the AIM Center website as a single pdf document by 5:00PM on the deadline date.
 Applications received after this time will not be reviewed.